CoinFabrik/web3-grant/detectors/README.md

 For each vulnerability in our list, we explain what tools and techniques were applied for their detection, mentioning implementation caveats.

-## 1. Integer overflow or underflow
+## 1. Integer Overflow or Underflow

 We based our analysis for overflow or underflow detection on the [vulnerability example associated to this issue](https://github.com/CoinFabrik/web3-grant/tree/main/vulnerabilities/examples/integer-overflow-or-underflow).